damonitor/damo/USAGE.md

 The command will execute ``sleep 5`` by itself and start monitoring the data access patterns of the process.

-Note that the command requires root permission, and hence executes the monitoring target command as a root.
+Note that the command requires the root permission, and hence executes the monitoring target command as a root.
 This means that the user could execute arbitrary commands with root permission.
 Hence, sysadmins should allow only trusted users to use ``damo``.